Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

     - Node to reset the character's feat/knowledge
     - Node to reset the character's attributes
     - Node to reset Roleplay Redux Dice Sheet
+    - Nodes to manage game map markers
+    - Nodes to create Tot!Hud gages and update them through scripts
+    - Nodes to handle climb blockers
+    - A node to toggle a death prevention system.
+This **Require** to have Tot !
+Module Death in order to work.
 ## Changed
 `0.8.0`
 - Display the chances to get an item from a kit in the kit editor.
 Specially useful for lootbox kits